 Mount Revelstoke National Park Viewpoints

-The are seven dramatic viewpoints along the 26 km Meadows in the Sky Parkway.
-We stopped at all of them.
-Each one is worthy of a visit.
+Seven dramatic viewpoints are along the 26 km Meadows in the Sky Parkway.
+We stopped at all of them, and each one is worth a visit.

 1. Revelstoke Viewpoint